ArpitPrd/Getting-To-Know-Network-Traffic/Notes.md

         TCP -------------------------- TCP
            (this establishes connection)
 - so you build a port throigh which you can make transfers
+- the assurance of having data reliability loosens the constraint of programmer having to write data transfer codes (or any such relibility codes or communication safeguard softwares) whatsoever
+- TCP can tranfer continuous 8 bit octets in both direcctions by packaging some number of bytes into segs for transmission across the internet system
+- in general TCP decides when to block and allow packets in its own convienice
+- TCP must be able to recover data that is lost, duplicated, damaged, out of order by the internet.
+- Handles all this by attaching numbers to packets and recieving ACK from reciever.
+- if ACK is not recieved in the time out interval, the data is retransmitted
+- TCP time-out value is determined dynamically for each system, based on its round trip times
+- the sequence numbers may be used order the packets and eliminate dups
+- Checksum, ensures no damage, by checking them at the reciever and sending RETRANMSIT signal
+- TCP send the window with ACK, to communicate the range of acceptable sequence.
+This indicates the Sender the allowed number of octets that the sender might send until further NOTICE
+- TCP must initialise and maintain a certain status information
+- a connection = status information + sockets + sequence numbers + window sizes
+- each connection uniquly identified by a pair of sockets on each side
+- we may specify the TCP with security and precendence information
+- sequence number keeps track of every byte sent out of the host
+- acknowlwdmwnt number is a track for every byte that has been recvcieved
+- the local hosts sequence number usually matches the remote hosts ack number
+- local hosts ack number usually matches the remote hosts sequenne number

+seq 1000
+ack 1000

+seq 1000
+ack 1000

+- if running on the same IP Address, the port directs the information to a specific application program
+- httpvshttps runs on the same ip address, once data encapsulation is recieved from the lower levels this sent out the application layer by checking the port if it is 80 sends to HTTP other wise 430 then HTTPS
+- adheres to the fact of keeping the network to be dumb and end hosts to be smart
+- retransmissions can be found, if wither A != S + L
+- TCP sends out updated ack num

 ## wrt to assignment queries: